 What is albendazole?

-Albendazole is an anti-parasitic prescription medicine approved by the U.S.(FDA) for the treatment of two parasitic infections: neurocysticercosis and hydatid disease.
+Albendazole is an anti-parasitic prescription medicine approved by the U.S.(FDA) for the treatment of two types of parasitic infections: neurocysticercosis and hydatid disease.

 How is albendazole used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of albendazole to treat microsporidiosis, including intestinal and infection caused by certain types of microsporidia and ocular (eye) infection.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of albendazole to:

 The recommended uses may not always be consistent with FDA-approved uses of albendazole.
-See the Guidelines for complete information on recommended uses of albendazole in adults and adolescents with HIV.
-Albendazole may also be recommended for use in other rare circumstances not listed above.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of albendazole in adults and children with HIV.
+Albendazole may have other recommended uses not listed above.

 What should I tell my health care provider before taking albendazole?